-Concept of Bikram Yoga
+Bikram Yoga Method

-Bikram Yoga is one of those several yoga styles that have branched out from Hatha Yoga.
+Bikram Yoga is one of several yoga styles that have branched out from Hatha Yoga.
 This was innovated by Bikram Choudhury and has since gained attention from individuals who were looking for an intense and competitive yoga practice that offers holistic health and physical benefits.

 Why Is It Popular?

-The muscle workout is also beneficial in terms of getting rid of any body pains.
+The muscle workout is also beneficial in terms of getting rid of any pains.
 The overall workout provides other benefits such as more flexibility, normalization of blood pressure and sugar level, and a leaner body as muscles are firmed up.

 Another reason for its popularity is that Bikram Yoga is good for all ages.
 Indeed, the acceptable age range for individuals who are allowed to perform this yoga technique is from 13 to 103.
-This is also suitable for a variety of body types and you can make slight adjustments to the routine to suit your individuals needs and objectives.
+This is also suitable for a variety of body types and you can make slight adjustments to the routine to suit your individual needs and objectives.

 Format of Postures